mdabrowski1990/uds/docs/source/pages/user_guide/transport/can.rst

 CAN Transport Interfaces
 ========================
-Implementation for Transport Interfaces that can be used with CAN bus.
+The implementation for Transport Interfaces that can be used with CAN bus is located in :mod:`uds.transport_interface.can_transport_interface.py` module.

 Common
 ------
 Common implementation for all all CAN Transport Interfaces is included in :class:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface`.

+.. warning:: A **user shall not use** :class:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface`
+    **directly**, but one is able (and encouraged) to use :class:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface` implementation on any of its children classes.

 Configuration
 `````````````
 CAN bus specific configuration is set upon calling
 :meth:`uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.__init__` method.
-The following configuration parameters are set in it:
+The following configuration parameters are set then:

-- :ref:`Addressing Information <knowledge-base-n-ai>` of this CAN node - attribute
+- Addressing Information of this CAN node - attribute
   :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.addressing_information`
 - driver for a CAN bus interface - attribute
   :attr:`~uds.transport_interface.abstract_transport_interface.AbstractTransportInterface.bus_manager`